shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 13. Create Time Blocks
 ### Non-functional Requirements
 ### Summary
-- s
+- User will be able to add time blocks scheduling out their
-### Actors
+## Actors
-- the user
+- User
-- the flash card
+- System

-### Preconditions
+## Preconditions
-- the user must be signed in.
-- the
+- User is logged on
-### Triggers
+## Triggers
+- User clicks “add time blocks”

-### Primary Sequence
+## Primary Sequence
-- step 1 action
-- step 2 action
-- etc
+- User is prompted with excel type table
+- User can click and drag cells to create blocks
+- After user creates a cell system will prompt user for details
+- User can detail what each block is for, or just mark busy
+- System saves data of block
-### Primary Postconditions
+## Primary Postconditions
--postcondition
-- postcondition
-- etc
+- User will now have the ability to see timeblocks (see Visualize Timeblocks)
-### Alternate Sequences
+## Alternate Sequences
-- Only if you have alt seq
-- Step 1 alt. seq.
-- step 2 alt. seq.
-- etc
+- System will warn user about conflicts
+- User can proceed or cancel action
 ### Alternate Trigger
+- Time blocks conflict/overlap
 ### Alternate Postconditions

 ---